Mate0ff/Web_scrapping/README.md

 `Param_only.py` returns offers only with given parameters.

-All is based on Polish version of the website, so given criteria [skills, seniority, localisation] has to be in this language as well.
+All is based on Polish version of the website, so given criteria [skills, seniority, localisation] have to be in this language as well.

 ## Description